westcoder/monalisa-docs/contribution.rst

 Contribution
 ============

-The MonaLiSa/Listeningskills is open for contribution of content in other languages.
+The MonaLiSa/Listeningskills project is open for contribution of content in other languages.

 .. admonition:: More information coming